nerocide/bananapi-cm4_turing-pi2/README.md

 # [bananaPi CM4](https://www.aliexpress.com/item/1005005115415086.html) on [Turing Pi2](https://turingpi.com/product/turing-pi-2/)

-:warning: :warning::warning:  testing is still undergoing, content of this page may change :warning: :warning::warning:
+:warning: :warning: :warning:  testing is still undergoing, content of this page may change :warning: :warning: :warning:

 ``(March 2023)`` Because of global shortage, I had no other choice but to order [4 x BPI-CM4](https://www.aliexpress.com/item/1005005115415086.html) in place of raspberry CM4.